Team-1111/bankbankatm/README.md

 ## 4.5 Other Requirements
 ### 4.5.1 Data Base
 The ATM must be able to use several data formats according to the data formats that are provided by the data bases of different banks.
 A transaction should have all the properties of a data base transaction (Atomicity, Consistency, Isolation, Durability).
+### 4.5.2 Cash machine requirements
+In order to ensure the accuracy of the cash.The cash machine of ATM can accurately identify the denomination of cash.
+The machine must be inspected more than three times, regardless of withdrawing money or saving money.
+If the cash error, re-check three times, three consecutive incorrect cash will be returned to the user.